gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Protection Engines Considerations {#protection-engines}

-The Protection Engine, independently from the security characteristics, needs to be capable working on an unreliable transport mechanism same as UDP and have own KEY handler capability.
+The protection engine, independently from the security characteristics, needs to be capable working on an unreliable transport mechanism same as UDP and have own KEY handler capability.

-SCTP CRYPTO Chunk directly exploits the Protection Engine by requesting encryption and decryption of a buffer, in particular the encrypted buffer shall never exceed the SCTP payload size thus Protection Engine shall be aware of the PMTU (see {{pmtu}}).
+SCTP CRYPTO chunk directly exploits the protection engine by requesting encryption and decryption of a buffer, in particular the encrypted buffer shall never exceed the SCTP payload size thus protection engine shall be aware of the PMTU (see {{pmtu}}).

-A Protection Engine may use KEYs, in this case the KEY Management part of the Protection Engine is the set of data and procedures that take care of KEY distribution, verification, and update.
+A protection engine may use KEYs, in this case the KEY Management part of the protection engine is the set of data and procedures that take care of KEY distribution, verification, and update.

-KEY Management of Protection Engine SHOULD exploit SCTP CRYPTO Chunk for handshaking, in that case any packet being exchanged between Protection Engine peers shall be transported as payload of Encrypted chunk (see {{crypto-chunk}}).
+KEY Management of protection engine SHOULD exploit SCTP CRYPTO chunk for handshaking, in that case any packet being exchanged between protection engine peers shall be transported as payload of Encrypted chunk (see {{crypto-chunk}}).

-KEY Management MAY use other mechanism than what provided by SCTP CRYPTO Chunks, in any case the mechanism for KEY Management MUST be specified in the Cipher Specification document for that specific Protection Engine.
+KEY Management MAY use other mechanism than what provided by SCTP CRYPTO chunks, in any case the mechanism for KEY Management MUST be specified in the Cipher Specification document for that specific protection engine.

-Out-of-band communication between Protection Engines MAY exploit the Flags byte provided by the ENCRYPT chunk header (see
+Out-of-band communication between protection engines MAY exploit the Flags byte provided by the ENCRYPT chunk header (see
 {{sctp-Crypto-chunk-newchunk-crypt-struct}}).

-Details of the use of Flags, if different from what described in the current document, MUST be specified in the Cipher Specification document for that specific Protection Engine.
+Details of the use of Flags, if different from what described in the current document, MUST be specified in the Cipher Specification document for that specific protection engine.

-An example of Protection Engine can be DTLS.
+An example of protection engine can be DTLS.

 ## SCTP CRYPTO Chunk Buffering and Flow Control {#buffering}

-Protection Engine and SCTP are asynchronous, meaning that the Protection Engine may deliver the decrypted SCTP Payload to the SCTP Host without respecting the reception order.
+protection engine and SCTP are asynchronous, meaning that the protection engine may deliver the decrypted SCTP Payload to the SCTP Host without respecting the reception order.
 It's up to SCTP Host to reorder the chunks in the reception buffer and to take care of the flow control according to what specified in {{RFC9260}}.
-From SCTP perspective the CRYPTO Chunk is part of the transport network.
+From SCTP perspective the CRYPTO chunk is part of the transport network.

-Even though the above allows the implementors to adopt a multithreading design of the Protection Engines, the actual implementation should consider that out-of-order handling of SCTP chunks is not desired and may cause false congestions and retransmissions.
+Even though the above allows the implementors to adopt a multithreading design of the protection engines, the actual implementation should consider that out-of-order handling of SCTP chunks is not desired and may cause false congestions and retransmissions.